Sayantani-Bhattacharya/IOT_Snipper/README.md

 It is still an experimental version and further improvements will have to be done.

 ## Contributors
+- Anukriti Rawat
-- Stephane VUJASINOVIC
+- Anupriya Shree
-- Frederic UHRWEILLER
+- Sayantani Bhattacharya

 ## Requirements